 Investing back into the community

-During the construction phase, we are giving back to the community in several ways.
-We are working with social enterprises to support the creation of additional local jobs.
-This includes Streetwise (to support with grounds maintenance and landscaping) and Radiant Cleaners (to maintain cleanliness onsite in shared working areas).
+During the construction phase, we gave back to the community in several ways.
+We worked with social enterprises to support the creation of additional local jobs, including Streetwise (to support with grounds maintenance and landscaping) and Radiant Cleaners (to maintain cleanliness onsite in shared working areas).

-Our team is also supporting the career prospects of young people by working in collaboration with the Trent Bridge Community Trust and Toot Hill School, by giving children the opportunity to visit the construction site for educational tours.
+Our team also supported the career prospects of young people by working in collaboration with the Trent Bridge Community Trust and Toot Hill School, giving children the opportunity to visit the construction site for educational tours.